mgrinko/javascript-tutorial/4-frames-and-windows/03-cross-window-communication/article.md

 If we have a reference to another window (a popup or iframe), and that window comes from the same origin, then we can do everything with it.

 Otherwise, we can only change its location.
 Please note: not *read*, but modify it, redirect it to another place.
 That's possible, because such action does not reveal any data.
-Also such windows windows may exchange messages.
+Also such windows may exchange messages.
 Soon about that later.

 ````warn header="Exclusion: subdomains may be same-origin"